 I don’t know what to do.

 A. Based on what you’ve said, it seems your husband has lost his sense of purpose and is drifting from day to day without a focus.
-If he’s used to being busy organising events, dealing with colleagues or customers daily, the lockdown will have brought his world to a stand still with no clear path to when it will end.
+If he’s used to being busy organising events, dealing with colleagues or customers daily, the current pandemic restrictions will have brought his world to a stand still with no clear path to when it will end.
 He’s not alone, there are many people globally going through a similar experience, some even worse.
 But knowing that won’t help the situation.

 He appears to be behaving like a stroppy teenager, not facing his responsibilities and treating you as if you are his mother or housekeeper, not his wife.
 You’re feeling unsupported whilst going to work everyday.
 You’re angry and it’s possible he may be suffering with depression.